Navigation

 Several tools support Application Release Automation and are widely used in the IT industry.
 IBM UrbanCode Deploy is a powerful enterprise tool that manages complex release pipelines and multi-tier applications.
 Octopus Deploy is popular for .NET and Windows-based environments and provides strong integration with build servers.

-XebiaLabs Deploy, now part of Digital.ai, offers broad features for scaling ARA across large organizations.
-Other tools like Azure DevOps and GitHub Actions also provide ARA features as part of larger DevOps toolsets.
+XebiaLabs Deploy, now part of Digital.ai, offers a range of features for scaling ARA across large organizations.
+Other tools, such as Azure DevOps and GitHub Actions, also provide ARA features as part of larger DevOps toolsets.
 The choice of tool depends on the organization’s infrastructure, development languages, and existing software practices.

 Conclusion